 Where:-

-OVC is the aggregate of all Variable Operating Costs in respect of the Handling of all Coal through the Terminal for a Financial Year; and
+OVC is the aggregate of all Variable Operating Costs in respect of the Handling of all Coal through the relevant Terminal Component for a Financial Year; and

-TTCS is the total number of tonnes of Coal Shipped through the Terminal during that Financial Year.
+TTCS is the total number of tonnes of Coal Shipped through the relevant Terminal Component during that Financial Year.

 For clarification, tonnages referred to in this clause include Reference Tonnages and Non-Reference Tonnages.

-As soon as practicable after each 31 May, and having consulted with the Operator, DBCT Management must advise the User in writing of the estimated HCV payable by the User during the forthcoming Financial Year.
+As soon as practicable after each 31 May, and having consulted with the Operator, DBCT Management must advise the User in writing of the estimated HCV payable by the User during the forthcoming Financial Year in respect of the relevant Terminal Component.

 Miscellaneous Services